 The first question we had was how to get there – plane, train or automobile?!
-Well, plane costs upwards of £100 per person from Leeds Bradford to Heathrow and once you clear security and get into the city from Heathrow, you don’t gain anything in time.
+Well, plane costs upwards of £100 per person from Leeds Bradford to Heathrow.
+Once you clear security and get into the city from Heathrow, you don’t gain anything in time.
 Train costs about £100 per adult and under 5’s go free if you’re willing to share a seat with them.

-However, we decided to go by car and took the economical decision of hiring one for the day. (cost around £40, not including petrol of around £40).
+Therefore, we decided to go by car and took the economical decision of hiring one for the day.
+It cost around £40, not including petrol of around £40.
 So after picking the car up at 8am, we did the lengthy journey down the M1 to London.
 After a service station stop, all in all, it took 3 hours 30 minutes to get to Stanmore tube station.
-Heidi was entertained by a portable DVD player, but it did get a bit hairy at times – fortunately she had a sleep on the way down!!
+Heidi was entertained by a portable DVD player, but it did get a bit hairy at times.
+Fortunately she had a sleep on the way down!!

 (hire car from Enterprise)

-Stanmore is one of the few tube stations where there is a decent sized car parks and very close to the M1 and as it is at the end of the tube time, it is easy to get on the trains.
+Stanmore is one of the few tube stations where there is a decent sized car parks.
+It is very close to the M1 and as it is at the end of the tube time, it is easy to get on the trains.
 Is it easy to navigate the Underground with a toddler and pram?
 Not really, but I was expecting worse!
 Getting into the city was easy enough but moving around the stations was difficult – but not impossible.
 To be fair, the “natives” were understanding of the pram and ensured that there was enough space to get on/off.
-The tube was very, very busy at times and so if you have a nervous child, it might not go very well – however, Heidi was amazingly alert, calm and entertaining!
+The tube was very, very busy at times and so if you have a nervous child, it might not go very well.
+However, Heidi was amazingly alert, calm and entertaining!

-One of the keys was planning which stations had lifts and which didn’t – by using the lifts, you tend to see the back corridors of the stations which you never see – something a little different!
-However, the lifts aren’t everywhere and so chances are you have to go up an escalator or 2.
-You are best to carry your child and fold the pushchair and hold it – obviously, this is very much difficult if there is just one of you…
+One of the keys was planning which stations had lifts and which didn’t.
+By using the lifts, you tend to see the back corridors of the stations which you never see!
+However, the lifts aren’t everywhere and so chances are you have to go up an escalator or two.
+You are best to carry your child and fold the pushchair and hold it.
+Obviously, this is very much difficult if there is just one of you.

 So, having got into central London at 2pm – what do you do with a 2 year old??
 Well, surprisingly, there is very little to do!
 There are no children specific museums and very little for toddlers at all!
 There seems to be more towards Greenwich/Docklands and that might be a better place to go next time.

-The V&A is not child friendly at all and I wouldn’t go back at all, but because of the open spaces and “interesting” artwork, it did allow Heidi to wander around and be visually stimulated (I think!)
+The V&A is not child friendly at all and I wouldn’t go back at all.
+But because of the open spaces and “interesting” artwork, it did allow Heidi to wander around and be visually stimulated (I think!)
 We lasted 30 minutes and by that time, the queues in the Natural History Museum had died down and we ventured in.
-It was very busy but we spent about an hour in there looking at the various exhibits and there was a very child-friendly exhibition in the basement around animals which resulted in Heidi pretending to be a tortoise after touching a tortoises shell!
+It was very busy but we spent about an hour in there looking at the various exhibits.
+There was a very child-friendly exhibition in the basement around animals which resulted in Heidi pretending to be a tortoise after touching a tortoises shell!
 The queue for the dinosaur exhibit was unbelievable and we didn’t try to go in.

 After an hour in the Natural History Museum, we walked down the road to the Science Museum.
-Perhaps the most toddler friendly place, we only made it on the ground floor and managed to watch a live show about bubbles which was really good fun (and educational-ish) Had we done it again, perhaps we would have spent all afternoon here… One good thing about London is that there are plenty of free toilets in the museums etc, with excellent nappy changing facilities, which was excellent.
+Perhaps the most toddler friendly place, we only made it on the ground floor and managed to watch a live show about bubbles which was really good fun (and educational-ish) Had we done it again, perhaps we would have spent all afternoon here.
+One good thing about London is that there are plenty of free toilets in the museums etc. There were excellent nappy changing facilities throughout.

 All in all, we got back to the car at Stanmore at 8pm and didn’t get back home until 12.30am – a very long day!!
-Heidi was asleep all the way home which was a relief although the drive back for me was a challenge due to the long day!!
+Heidi was asleep all the way home which was a relief, although the drive back for me was a challenge due to the long day!!
 Doing London in a Day is tough!

 It was worthwhile, as 4 months later, Heidi still remembers certain aspects of it, which shows that the day carried some really good memories for her.